ritaturk/xenko-docs/manual/particles/particles-reference/particles-reference-initializers/index.md

 ## Initial 3D Orientation

 Initial 3D orientation sets the orientation for 3d aware particles when they first spawn.
-The editable fields use euclidian rotation which is packed into a quaternion orientation by the engine.
+The editable fields use euclidean rotation which is packed into a quaternion orientation by the engine.
 The interpolated value is on the shortest path  between the two orientations, rather than interpolating each value separately.

 ![media/particles-reference-initializers-8.png](media/particles-reference-initializers-8.png)